sachin-sinha/BangDB/README.md

 Then it needs certain other libs to be installed ssl, crypto, curl, rt, dl, X11, pthread, lapack, blas, python3

+To run IE (information extraction) we need few more lib;
+SPARQLWrapper, wikipedia, html2text
 Note: for python, pls pick the right binary based on which version you would like to link with 3.5, 3.6, 3.8 so on..

+libjvm - set the path or create soft link to libjvm which can be found by the server export LD_LIBRARY_PATH=$JAVA_HOME/jre/lib/amd64/server/ OR ln -sf $JAVA_HOME/jre/lib/amd64/server/libjvm.so /usr/local/lib/libjvm.so

 Finally it also needs lib mitie, dlib which is present in the download folder